d12frosted/elpa-mirror/stable-melpa/key-assist-readme.txt

 ; Interactive operation:

-  Run M-x `key-assist' from the buffer of interest.
+  Run M-x 'key-assist' from the buffer of interest.
 Specify a selection (or don't), press <TAB> to view the presentation, and then either exit with your new-found knowledge of the command keybindings, or use standard Emacs tab completion to select an